-This provides course а comprehensive introduction to the essential principles of information security.
+This course provides a comprehensive introduction to the essential principles of information security.
 Students will engage with a broad range of topics, including the identification of security threats and attacks, the deployment of security technologies, and the application of access control mechanisms.
 The curriculum also encompasses cryptographic algorithms, physical security measures, and network security protocols.
-Furthermore, the course will address the management of security practices, the evaluation of information risk, and the legal and pertinent ethical issues information security.
+Furthermore, the course will address the management of security practices, the evaluation of information risk, and the legal and ethical issues pertinent information security.